 IMPORTANT : DO NOT OVER EMBELLISH!

 In other words, don’t make any of it up.
-On my second BBC application form, I stated that I had set up bands in my hospital radio station.
+On my second BBC application form, I stated I'd set up bands in my hospital radio station.
 I hadn’t.
-I had only miked up a few acoustic singer-songwriters.
-The BBC interviewers asked me in depth questions about miking up a band.
-I couldn’t answer them, and both they and I knew that I was lying.
-It was a great lesson for me.
-Push the boundaries but just make sure that every example you give can be backed up with real-life "honest" experience.
+I'd only miked up a few acoustic singer-songwriters.
+The BBC interviewers asked me in-depth questions about miking up a band.
+I couldn’t answer them.
+They knew I was lying.
+It was an excellent lesson for me.
+Push the boundaries; however, make sure that every example you provide can be backed up with real-life 'honest' experience.
 If you can’t, they will find out!

-If you don't have enough experience in a certain area, go away and get that experience.
-Look at the application form and see where you need to beef up your experience.
-Then go find a station and get that experience.
-Consider that all the times you work for free; you're getting experience that you can use on your application form.
+If you don't have enough experience in a particular area, go away and find it.
+Look at the application form and see where you need to beef up your skills.
+Next, find a station and get more experience.
+In the future, it'll help your application forms.

 Job Interview Advice

 Let's say you've got an interview.
 Here's some very quick interview advice that helped me break into the BBC.

 Know as much as you can about the employer.
 Understand their needs and problems.
 What are the needs of the industry?
 How can you help the company meet these requirements?
 Educate your employer.
 Show them how you will assist them.
 Focus on the company's needs and be their solution to their problems.

 Showcase an image of stability.
 They'll want employees who'll stick around.
 Speak with enthusiasm about the company's mission.
 Show them how you intend to dedicate yourself to their goals.

 Have about five stories prepped that will showcase your skills.
 Don't tell them how great you are, show them you're their solution.
 Give your answers in a way which demonstrates your interest in them.
 With all your answers, focus on their needs, their concerns, etc.

 Give answers which demonstrate how you'll save them time and money.
 Employers always want to save money and time.
 Frame your answers to showcase how you'll do this.